Nakufox/Never7-Eternal-Edition-HD-MOD/README.md

 Its purpose is to improve the quality of all images and videos in the game.

 To do: Finish improving Yuka, Okuhiko, Saki, Kurumi and Izumi's character sprites.
-Recreate or remaster cutscenes and translate them.
+Translate the endings from japanese and remaster or recreate the cutscenes.

 To apply the HD MOD: Unzip the "n7eHD.rar" files, open "n7e.love" with winrar or a similar program and replace the files.